tencent cloud

 1.2 Run the following command to exit the container:

-Method 2: mount local /usr/share/zoneinfo/Asia/Shanghai
+Method 2: mount local /usr/share/zoneinfo/Asia/Shanghai:

-1.1 Run the following commands in sequence to query the local time and mount local /usr/share/zoneinfo/Asia/Shanghai
+1.1 Run the following commands in sequence to query the local time and mount local /usr/share/zoneinfo/Asia/Shanghai into the container:

 docker run -it -v /usr/share/zoneinfo/Asia/Shanghai:/etc/localtime centos /bin/sh